-Choose beautiful alternatives for you garden by planting non-invasive plants.
+Choose beautiful alternatives for your garden by planting non-invasive plants.
 Download the Ontario’s Invasive Plant Councils’ Grow Me Instead brochure.

 Each person can make a difference in preventing new invasive plant species and stopping the spread of existing ones.
 People across North America are joining together to protect the places we love by taking the PlayCleanGo Pledge.